Financial Aid at NYU

 At NYU, federal financial aid and student loans are awarded centrally through the Office of Financial Aid.
 They are your first point of contact for questions about your federal student loan package.
 To speak to a counselor call 212.998.444 or visit their offices at 25 West 4th Street.

-- Beginning October 1, 2016, the FAFSA will be based on “Prior Prior Year” tax data, increasing accuracy of awarding and allowing you to utilize taxes that you have already filed from two years prior.
+- The FAFSA will be based on “Prior Prior Year” tax data, increasing accuracy of awarding and allowing you to utilize taxes that you have already filed from two years prior.

 - If you miss NYU's FAFSA priority deadline, you are still encouraged to apply and will be considered for federal student aid, if eligible, but funds become increasingly limited.